-Speke’s western Uganda circuit was popularized through a movie “Mountains of the Moon” his discoveries were later proven by Samuel and Florence Baker.
+Speke’s western Uganda circuit was popularized through the movie “Mountains of the Moon” his discoveries were later proven by Samuel and Florence Baker.

 The most credible source of Uganda the pearl of Africa was Henry Morton Stanley, he twice ventured throughout Uganda long before Winston Churchill.
 In fact, Fredrick John D. Lugard well known for saving Uganda for the British from the French wrote, “Stanley was even louder in his praises of Uganda than Speke had been, and described Uganda in 1983 as the “the Pearl of Africa”.

-Most sources point Henry Morton Stanley first and probably most credible source of the Pearl of Africa.
-As it’s also in most of American writings, this was way before Winston Churchill’s visit in 1907 and published his book “My African Journey” in 1908.
+Most sources point to Henry Morton Stanley first and probably the most credible source of the Pearl of Africa.
+As it’s also in most American writings, this was way before Winston Churchill’s visit in 1907 and published his book “My African Journey” in 1908.

-Describing “the Pearl of Africa” in 21st Century
+Describing “the Pearl of Africa” in the 21st Century

-Being the one of its kind country, Uganda a country with rich biodiversity above any country in the world making it a country gifted by nature and the following are reasons why this East African nation is truly “the Pearl if Africa”.
+Being one of its kind countries, Uganda is a country with rich biodiversity above any country in the world making it a country gifted by nature and the following are reasons why this East African nation is truly “the Pearl of Africa”.

 Warm friendly people

-Ugandans are known to be the most hospitable people in the world; the friendly welcome follows a concept of traditional African culture where the host assumes responsibility for well-being of the visitor(s).
-The friendliness and worm welcome is also reflected in a way how very first Europeans to Africa were welcomed by different kingdoms in Uganda, like explorers, missionaries among many and Winston Churchill found that in 1907.
-Much as there was a language barrier but at the moment Uganda is Africa’s Best English speaking Country even Winston Churchill noted that in his book.
+Ugandans are known to be the most hospitable people in the world; the friendly welcome follows a concept of traditional African culture where the host assumes responsibility for the well-being of the visitor(s).
+The friendliness and a warm welcome are also reflected in a way how the very first Europeans to Africa were welcomed by different kingdoms in Uganda, like explorers, missionaries among many and Winston Churchill found that in 1907.
+Much as there was a language barrier but at the moment Uganda is Africa’s Best English-speaking Country even Winston Churchill noted that in his book.

 The Weather is the best in the world

-For those who have traveled to Uganda can witness this; the country has the best weather in the world.
-In fact Winston Churchill wrote; “the climate is different…from all of Africa”.
+Those who have traveled to Uganda can witness this; the country has the best weather in the world.
+In fact, Winston Churchill wrote; “the climate is different…from all of Africa”.